Overcome Fear of Forgetting

 When I relieved my mind from being a filing cabinet, it relaxed.
 I felt less anxious that I’d forget to take something with me to a meeting.
 I enjoyed cleaning up my inbox.
 And my mind was free to do its supercomputer job: generating ideas.
 Watch out world!

 Capturing is only the first part of a well-honed organizing system.
 Get this skill under your belt and you’re on your way to some spectacular productivity.
 If you’d like help on this and other productivity techniques, let’s chat.
-Call or email now before your mind forgets!
+Schedule a chat with me now before your mind forgets!

 Special thanks to Dr. Tuckman for permission to re-use "Remembering to Remember" chapter.
 Learn more about Dr. Tuckman's work with adults with ADHD plus check out his other publications.